 Excessive force may lead to root resorption or damage, as your teeth can’t withstand the stress.
 In this situation, the root structure is lost and it becomes short.
 So, there is tooth mobility or loosening.

-Also, an excess force can damage your pulp (inner tissue of a tooth) and blood supply of your tooth.
+Also, an excess force can damage the pulp (inner tissue of a tooth) and blood supply of your tooth.
 That means you have a dead pulp.
 This may ruin your tooth.

-But, ideal orthodontic force shouldn’t cause these damage, if you maintain proper oral hygiene and follow the guidelines provided by your orthodontist.
+But, ideal orthodontic force shouldn’t cause this damage, if you maintain proper oral hygiene and follow the guidelines provided by your orthodontist.

 Braces or Invisalign don’t make teeth weak, loose, or fall out in a healthy individual.